Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Fast Multipole Method

-Following the fast multipole prescriptions, we decompose the impedance matrix $Z$ as the sum of its block-diagonal part (near part) and the off-diagonal part (far part).
-For identical particles, the self-particle blocks $Z^{\partp\partp}$ are identical, i.e. $Z^{\partp\partp} = Z_s$ for $\partp = 1,...,\Npart$.
-Therefore, $Z_s$ can be evaluated and stored once, leading to significant savings in memory requirements and CPU time.
+Following this, the impedance matrix $Z$ is decomposed as the sum of two matrices: the near-field matrix, and the far-field matrix.
+The near-field matrix is associated with self-interaction and interactions among basis functions within adjacent groups, while the far-field matrix is associated with interactions between non-adjacent basis functions.
+When the particles are well separated, namely their distance is greater than $\lambda/2$, only the self-interactions are considered as near.
+Additionally, for identical particles, the self-particle blocks $Z^{\partp\partp}$ are identical, i.e. $Z^{\partp\partp} = Z_s$ for $\partp = 1,...,\Npart$.
+Thus, instead of evaluating and storing $Z^{\partp\partq}$ for all $\Omega_\partq$ near to $\Omega_\partp$, $Z_s$ can be computed and stored once, leading to significant savings in memory requirements and CPU time, compared to classical MLFMA implementation.
 To address the singularities in Green's function when $\vec{r} = \vec{r}'$, the numerical integration of shape function times Green's function or its gradient are evaluated using the techniques introduced in Refs. \cite{graglia_numerical_1993} and \cite{hodges_evaluation_1997}.